Fraud and security, Products

 Stop identity thieves in their tracks

-As a demonstration, let’s consider what happens when an unauthorized person attempts to access another’s online account.
-The rightful user receives a code that they didn’t request.
-Now that seems strange.
+As a demonstration, let’s think about what might happen when an unauthorized person attempts to access another’s online account.
+The rightful user receives a code they didn’t request – definitely a red flag.
+While the business might not know if the attempt was legitimate, the user quickly realizes something’s off and updates their password.

 Highly improbable for others to guess